carpentries/instructor-training/episodes/02-practice-learning.md

 > This exercise should take about 5 minutes.
 {: .challenge}

+Formative assessments can serve many purposes other than hunting down misconceptions, such as verifying engagement or supporting memory consolidation.
+We will discuss some of these functions in later episodes.
+In this section, we are interested quite narrowly in evaluating mental models.

-One example of formative assessment that we would like to highlight is the multiple choice question (MCQ).
+One example of formative assessment that can be used to tease out misconceptions is the multiple choice question (MCQ).
-When designed well,
+When designed carefully,
-these can do much more than just measure how much someone knows.
+these can target anticipated misconceptions with surgical precision.
 For example,
 suppose we are teaching children multi-digit addition.
 A well-designed MCQ would be: